-This New England classic is adapted from the baked beans served at Boston’s famous Durgin-Park restaurant.
+This New England classic for Boston-style baked beans is adapted from the baked beans served at Boston’s famous Durgin-Park restaurant.

 1 pound (2 cups) dried navy beans